MarcoRosenzweig/FINANCE/README.md

 # FINANCE
-Easy tool for stock and crypto market evaluations (Still under development)
+Easy tools for trading stocks and cryptos.